dwebe003/spotifychallenge/README.md

 	to vote for.
 The program then runs through an algorithm to determine the maximum number of voters satisfied.

 ### Algorithm:
 	The algorithm I used to calculate maximum voters satisfied is as follows:

-	1) If we are voting for a Cat, add 1 to the corresponding cat number in cats list and subtract 1 from the corresponding dog number in dogs list.
+	1) If we are voting for a Cat (or Dog), add the vote to the left (or right) partition of the Graph.

-	2) So long as the specified Cat is scoring positively, AND the specified Dog is scoring negatively (or zero), this cat person is satisfied.
-So add 1 to satisfied.

-	3) Do the above, conversely, if voting FOR dog and AGAINST cat.
+	2) Next we check for edge contradiction.
+Votes are in the format (a, b).
+		So if we add a new vote (a, b) and check each vote (c, d) in the opposite partition, and we find that a=d or b=c then we cannot augment our number of satisfied voters.

+	note) This problem is equivalent to finding the max cardinality of each subcover of a bipartite graph.
+Cats on the left, dogs on the right.

 //----------------------------------------------------------------//